Skip to main content

 How do I present emergency and on-call duty on the website aligned with BTÄO and MBO-T?

 Veterinary on-call duty is regulated by the professional codes of the state veterinary chambers and structurally belongs on every veterinary website - it is less a marketing element than a patient protection note.
 We build a permanent emergency block prominently placed in the header and on the homepage that clearly answers three things: 1) When is the practice regularly open (consultation hours, phone hours, reduced hours on bridge days and during holidays).
-2) Who takes over on-call duty outside consultation hours - with a link to the emergency portal of the responsible state veterinary chamber, to regional portals such as tierarzt-notdienst.de, and to the current rotation list if the practice itself is part of the rotation system.
+2) Who takes over on-call duty outside consultation hours - with a link to the emergency portal of the responsible state veterinary chamber, to regional emergency portals, and to the current rotation list if the practice itself is part of the rotation system.
 3) Which emergency situations (gastric torsion, colic, breathing distress, heavy bleeding, eye injury, birth complications, bloat in rabbits) require immediate presentation, with brief orientation guidance until arrival - explicitly not a diagnostic guide.
 The key is up-to-dateness: outdated emergency information is professionally problematic.
 We set up an editorial field that the practice team can maintain itself without technical hurdles.

 How do I communicate the fee schedule (GOT) transparently without competitive advertising risk?